janjongerden/calendar-svg/README.md

 ./generate_calendar.sh --language=nl --country=NL
 ```

-Resulting in image like this:
+Resulting in an image like this:

 ![Alt text](img/dutch.svg)

-For full options consult the help:
+To see all options, consult the help page:

 ```bash
 ./generate_calendar.sh --help